 It would be trite and cliché for me to say I am your biggest fan, so I won’t go there.
-But I am a fan, a big fan (not trite at all!!) and have often found myself after reading one of your creations filled with at least a whelming, if not overwhelming, desire to express.
+But I am a fan, a big fan (not trite at all!!) and have often found myself, after reading one of your creations, filled with at least a whelming, if not overwhelming, desire to express.
 I usually don’t do much expressing, though, I mostly contemplate expressing.
-Time, precious time.

 Please don’t stop reading yet!
 I’m not writing to ask for advice on writing or for you to read a manuscript or any other similar thing.
 I’m just writing to say hi to a friend.
 Presumptuous, I guess, and even more so yet again coming from someone you don’t know who is writing to you out of the blue.